There are alternatives to surrendering your pet to our shelter.

 Do You Need Help With Your Pet?

 Please be aware that all support services and admissions are by appointment only to ensure that we have the available resources to meet your pet's needs during their time with us.
-Please review the information below and follow the steps to schedule a support service appointment with us either in person or over the phone.
+Please review the information below and follow the steps to schedule an appointment with us.

-Read the following thoroughly, then click to schedule an appointment and complete the required profile.
+Read the following thoroughly, then click to request an appointment and complete the required profile.

 What to bring with you to your appointment: